-The above set of methods are all provided by the IAttachment interface and are intended to be used in cases where there are no input parameters and the result set is relatively simple.
+Theses are the OpenCursor and OpenCursorAtStart methods that are all provided by the IAttachment interface (see 4.12) and are intended to be used in cases where the result set is relatively simple.
 There are two main variants:

-- The OpenCursor methods prepare and execute the SQL statement with the provided transaction and return the result set. - The OpenCursorAtStart group do the same, but additionally call fetchNext on the results set before returning.
+- The OpenCursor methods prepare and execute the SQL statement with the provided transaction and return the result set. - The OpenCursorAtStart group do the same, but additionally call sfetchNext on the results set before returning.